gearboxworks/docker-postgresql/README.md

 `./launch shell postgresql`

-Create, and start the postgresql Gearbox container with version 12.2 and run a shell.
+Create, and start the postgresql Gearbox container with version 9.5.21 and run a shell.

+`./launch shell postgresql:9.5.21`

+`./launch shell postgresql:9.5.21 ls -l`

-`./launch shell postgresql:12.2`
+`./launch shell postgresql:9.5.21 ps -eaf`

+### Available commands
-If postgresql is symlinked to `launch`, then the Gearbox container will be determined automatically.
+If postgresql is symlinked to `launch`, then the Gearbox container will be determined automatically and the default command will be run.
-Symlinks will be created upon installation.
+All available commands for a Gearbox container will be automatically symlinked upon installation.

 `./postgresql`